flyteorg/flyte/rsts/deployment/aws/opta.rst

 * The Kubernetes cluster needs to run securely and robustly
 * The sandbox's object store must be replaced with a production-grade storage system
 * The sandbox's PostgreSQL database must be replaced with a production-grade deployment of PostgreSQL
-* A production-grade task queueing system must be provisioned and configured
-* A production-grade notification system must be provisioned and configured
 * All the above have to be done in a secure manner
 * (Optionally) An official DNS domain must be created
 * (Optionally) A production-grade email sending system must be provisioned and configured